Qiskit/qiskit.org/content/experiments/quantum-dice.md

 ---
 Is a Dungeons and Dragons style dice roller a good use of a quantum computer?
 I sure think so.

 Computers as we know them (aka classical computers) can, at best, generate pseudo-random numbers.
 Quantum computers, using uniquely quantum properties, can generate truly random numbers.
-This project uses random numbers generated from IBM Q's quantum systems to provide a random sequence for a simple dice rolling app.
+This project uses random numbers generated from IBM Quantum systems to provide a random sequence for a simple dice rolling app.